Ver esta página en español | 閱讀此頁面的繁體中文版本 | 阅读本页的简体中文版本

 Cancer is the second-leading cause of death, after heart disease in New York City.
-It is also the leading cause of death among people younger than 65.
+It is one of the leading causes of premature death.
 The most common types of cancer are skin, breast, prostate, lung and colon/rectum.

 Learn what steps you can take to reduce your risk of getting cancer and how to catch it early.